-Qudratullah Shahab got fame from his biography ‘Shahab Nama’.
+Qudratullah Shahab Books list is no longer but he got fame from his biography ‘Shahab Nama.’
 Shahab compiled his biography on the saying of Ibne Insha.
 The complete book published after his death in 1986.

-It is the autobiography of Qudratullah Shahab.
-In this book, he described his complete life, experience and problems of our government system.
+It is the autobiography of Qudratullah Shahab and we can put it on the top of Qudratullah Shah Books.
+In this book, he described his complete life, experience, and problems in our government system.

 In the last paragraph, he explained his views about Sufism and religion.
 You can download this book from The Library Pk.

-Nafsanay is another book of Qudratullah.
-This book is the collection of short stories.
+Nafsanay is another masterpiece in Qudratullah Shahab Books.
+This book is a collection of short stories.
 These stories related to the issues of Pakistan.
 You can download or read online this book by clicking its title.

-This book is the collection of short stories.
+This book is a collection of Urdu short stories.
 These stories related to our society.
-Surkh Feeta (Red Tapism) is great evil of our bureaucracy system.
+Surkh Feeta (Red Tapism) is the great evil of our bureaucracy system.

-Ya Khuda is also the collection of short stories.
+The book Ya Khuda is also the collection of Urdu short stories.
 These short stories revolve around our society and point out its issues.